imagej/imagej.github.io/pages/Clojure_Scripting.md

-To create scripts, just save them as .clj text files (with an underscore in the name) in any folder or subfolder of Fiji's plugins folder, and run  to update the menus (it's done automatically at start up as well).
+To create scripts, just save them as .clj text files (with an underscore in the name) in any folder or subfolder of Fiji's plugins folder, and run {% include bc content="Plugins|Scripting|Refresh Clojure Scripts" %}
+to update the menus (it's done automatically at start up as well).

 To edit a script, just edit and save it with your favorite text editor.